milanaryal/milanaryal.github.io/src/_posts/2023-06-07-using-lowercase-letters-username.md

 I am changing my usernames on most social media sites to a classic way of using a combination of lowercase letters.

-Most popular social media platforms like Instagram, Pinterest, etc. do not allow cAsE sEnSitIvE usernames and force users to use lowercase-only usernames.
+Most popular social media platforms (like Instagram) do not allow cAsE sEnSitIvE usernames and force users to use lowercase-only usernames.
+Usernames with lowercase letters look cleaner and are easier to type.

 Old platforms like [Discord are also implementing a new system](https://discord.com/blog/usernames){:rel="nofollow"} that only allows unique combinations of lowercase letters, numbers, and two special characters: the underscore (\_) and the period (.).
 This is unlike the old format, which allowed both lowercase and uppercase letters (with a discriminator).